This year marks the 31st birthday of "The New New Product Development Game," a paper by Hirotaka Takeuchi and Ikujiro...

 - Look at what is and is not working in businesses outside of the one you're in.

 See what you can learn, steal and apply in a creative new way.
-Go beyond Agile and give us a new manifesto for the fourth industrial revolution.
+Think post-Agile and give us a new manifesto for the fourth industrial revolution.

 About the author: